-What Do Employees Who Work in Labor Relations Do?
+The Role of Employees Who Work in Labor Relations

 If you have a calm professional demeanor, collaborative work style, respect for diverse populations, and exceptional interpersonal communication skills, becoming a labor relations (or industrial relations) professional might be a fitting career move for you That's because labor relations staff members deal almost exclusively with unionized workplaces.